intel/intel-technology-enabling-for-openshift/tests/l2/README.md

   Preferred / native vector sizes
 ```

-#### SGX test case
+#### Intel® SGX test case
-The test case used is SGX SDK [Sample Enclave App](https://github.com/intel/linux-sgx/tree/master/SampleCode/SampleEnclave), which launches a simple SGX enclave.
-Similar to dGPU,  OCP buildconfig and imagestream are leveraged for the container image.
+The test case used is Intel SGX SDK [Sample Enclave App](https://github.com/intel/linux-sgx/tree/master/SampleCode/SampleEnclave), which launches a simple Intel SGX enclave.
+OCP buildconfig and imagestream are leveraged for the container image.
-The job pod is scheduled on a node enabled with SGX requesting enclave memory resource ```sgx.intel.com/epc```.
+The job pod is scheduled on a node enabled with Intel SGX requesting enclave memory resource ```sgx.intel.com/epc```.
 The resource is created by the SGX device plugin.
-Below operations are verified on OCP 4.11 bare-metal cluster.
+Below operations are verified on OCP 4.12 bare-metal cluster.
 To build the test case:
 ```
 oc apply -f sgx_build.yaml